You shall know the truth and the truth shall set you free

 HOW WILL WE KNOW THE VOICE OF THE HOLY SPIRIT OPPOSED TO A FALSE ‘HOLY’ SPIRIT?

 Here is the key to know if it is really the Holy Spirit speaking in our innermost being, or if it is a false spirit pretending to be Jesus and/or the Holy Spirit, or a holy angel of God, (2 Cor.
 11:4, 14.)
-Here too, the truth of Scripture is our only true measure.
+The contextual truth of Scripture is our only true measure.
 As soon as we ‘hear’ or ‘experience’ “the holy spirit” acting and speaking ‘out of God’s Highest, Most Holy, Dignified Character,’ we must know it is Satan impersonating God.
-If the ‘holy spirit’ speaks to us apart from, or outside the truth of the Bible, to bring us “word” that does not fit in the “entirety of Scripture,” (or when we encounter a controlling spirit that tells us where to sit, stand, what to wear, etcetera, or provides us with humanlike ‘comfort’ and buddy-like familiarity,) we must immediately realize that this is not the Holy Spirit of the Bible speaking to us.
+If the ‘holy spirit’ speaks to us apart from, or outside the truth of the Bible to bring us “word;” or supposedly appears in a strange spiritual manifestation that does not fit into the “entirety of Scripture;” or when we encounter an overbearing, controlling spirit that tells us where to sit, stand, what to wear, etcetera, or provides us with humanlike ‘comfort’ and buddy-like familiarity, we must immediately realize that this is not the Holy Spirit of the Bible speaking or manifesting Himself to us.
 This is gross disrespect towards the Most High, Almighty God, which can only come from Satan.

 Contrary to the fallacy, which teaches that “Abba Father” means “Big Daddy,” “Sky Dad,” “Big Papa,” etcetera, on whose ‘lap they sit in heaven,’ and who ‘plays with them as his little children,’ “Abba” means “Holy Father.”
 Wikipedia, “The Aramaic term abba (Hebrew: אבא, "father") appears in traditional Jewish liturgy and Jewish prayers to God, e.g. in the Kaddish (קדיש, Qaddish Aramaic: "holy.")”